Admission process for the Dental Assisting program is open

-Mandatory Dental Assiting Entrance Exam – CASAS testing will begin in March 2020.
+Mandatory Dental Assiting Entrance Exam CASA Testing

 *One Stop clients: CASAS testing completed through One Stop